Azure-Samples/active-directory-b2c-dotnet-webapp-and-webapi/README.md

 This sample demonstrates how you can sign in or sign up for an account at "Wingtip Toys" (the demo environment for this sample) using a ASP.NET MVC Web Application.

-Once singed in, you can create and edit your todo items.
+Once signed in, you can create and edit your todo items.

 ### Step 1: Clone or download this repository